We’ve known since at least 2002 that being within “normal range” is never good enough when it comes to thyroid hormone blood tests.

-Why, then, are population-wide reference ranges still being used to diagnose and treat thyroid disease, if untreated people are different from one another?
+- Why are population-wide reference ranges still being used to diagnose and treat thyroid disease, if untreated people are different from one another?

-Why do _wider_ than population-wide “subclinical” ranges exclude many from thyroid therapy, when they describe individuals who could be far from their homeostatic set point?
+- Why do _wider_ than population-wide “subclinical” ranges exclude so many from thyroid therapy, when they describe individuals who could be far from their homeostatic set point?

-Why do some people still imagine that a Free T3 barely hanging on at the lower end of reference range is normal and acceptable for the severely symptomatic thyroid patient, whose set point for Free T3 could be near the top of range?
+- Why do some people still imagine that a Free T3 barely hanging on at the lower end of reference range is normal and acceptable for the severely symptomatic thyroid patient, whose set point for Free T3 could be near the top of range?

-And even worse, why is the TSH healthy-thyroid population reference range being used to evaluate lifelong thyroid hormone therapy as a success, as if Humpty Dumpty could be put back together again merely by the means of TSH-normalizing masking tape?
+- And even worse, why is the TSH healthy-thyroid population reference range being used to evaluate lifelong thyroid hormone therapy as a success?

-The research teaches us that we can’t predict whether the patient sitting before us has a homeostatic thyroid set point for T3 and/or T4 in the upper half of reference or the middle of reference when TSH is normal.
+The research data teach us that we can’t predict whether the patient sitting before us has a healthy set point for T3 and/or T4 in the upper half of reference or the middle of reference, even when their TSH is “normal.” …

 We can’t tell whether TSH, T3 and T4 interrelationships are being distorted by illness or by a wide variety of medications if we don’t know where a person’s healthy constellation of thyroid hormone set-points are found.